- Sharing the Java Runtime

 - Command Line Options

-InstallationTo install and run ImageJ, download ImageJ bundled with either 32-bit or 64-bit Java, extract the ImageJ directory, change to the ImageJ directory and double click the 'run' script.
+InstallationTo install and run ImageJ, download ImageJ bundled with either 32-bit or 64-bit Java, extract the ImageJ directory from the ZIP archive, change to the ImageJ directory and double click the "ImageJ" launcher.
+If the "ImageJ" window is too small, set "GUI scale" in the Edit>Options>Appearance dialog to a value greater then 1.0.

 UpgradingUse the Help>Update ImageJ command to update to the latest version of ImageJ.

 Sharing the Java RuntimeYou can specify the location of the plugins directory from the command line using the -ijpath option.
 This allows ImageJ to be in a common location (e.g., /usr/local/ImageJ) and run from the users home directory using a shell script.
-This example runs ImageJ from /usr/local/ImageJ using a plugins directory at /home/wayne/ImageJ/plugins:This example uses Java 1.6 SDK to run ImageJ from /usr/local/ImageJ with the plugin directory also located in /usr/local/ImageJ:cd /usr/local/ImageJ ./jre/bin/java -Xmx512m -jar ij.jar -ijpath /home/wayne/ImageJFor the Plugins>Compile and Run command to work, you may need to put a copy of javac.jar in the /usr/java/jdk1.6/lib/ext directory.
-The javac.jar file is included with the Linux distributions of ImageJ, in the ImageJ/jre/lib/ext directory./usr/java/jdk1.6/bin/java -Xmx512m -jar /usr/local/ImageJ/ij.jar -ijpath /usr/local/ImageJ
+This example runs ImageJ from /usr/local/ImageJ using a plugins directory at /home/wayne/ImageJ/plugins:This example uses Java 1.6 SDK to run ImageJ from /usr/local/ImageJ with the plugin directory also located in /usr/local/ImageJ:cd /usr/local/ImageJ ./jre/bin/java -Xmx512m -jar ij.jar -ijpath /home/wayne/ImageJ/usr/java/jdk1.6/bin/java -Xmx512m -jar /usr/local/ImageJ/ij.jar -ijpath /usr/local/ImageJ

 Specifies the port ImageJ uses to determine if another instance is running Example 1: -port1 (use default port address + 1) Example 2: -port2 (use default port address + 2) Example 3: -port0 (don't check for another instance) -debug Runs ImageJ in debug mode